Did you know that September is the most popular birth month in the USA!

 In a bowl, mix 1 ½ cup of lavender hydrosol, 2 tbsp aloe vera gel (natural, not the store brought green gel) and 1 tsp grapefruit seed extract.

-In a smaller bowl mix 1 tbsp jojoba oil with 2 drops each of patchouli and lavender EOs.
+In a smaller bowl mix 1 tbsp jojoba oil with 2 drops each of patchouli and lavender essential oils.
 Mix the ingredients of the two bowls together.
 Whisk well and pour the liquid on the roll of paper towel.
 Rotate to ensure that all sides get soaked.
 Place it in the baby wipe container and use as you would regular wet wipes.

 5. For babies 12-24 months